zoonk/handbook/how-we-work/how-to-use-github.md

 ### Creating a branch

 The first thing you need to do when working on a task is to [create a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches).
-It's useful if you have a descriptive branch name, including your name and the task ID (i.e. `myusername/23-update-github-guide`).
+It's useful if you have a descriptive branch name, including your username and the task ID (i.e. `myusername/23-update-github-guide`).

 ### Update a file